 The major rivers in this park are the Khung, Nmajung and Panjang, The Suligad and Jugdual Rivers (major tributaries of the Thuli Bheri River), and the Langu River.

 The important trees of the park are blue pine, birch, and spruce.
 This park provides prime habitat for snow leopard and blue sheep.
 The blue sheep are mainly concentrated around Shey Gomba and Dolpo.

 The wildlife of the park is blue sheep, Himalayan weasel, Himalayan mouse hare, snow leopard, wolf, jackal, Himalayan Thar, Ghoral, serow, Himalayan mouse, hare, Himalayan black bear, yellow-throated marten, langur, and rhesus monkeys.etc.

 This is the main habitat of wild animals like Himalayan leopard, Tibetan rabbit, ‘Naur’ etc. similarly there are some glaciers and snow-capped mountain ranges also.

-There is Phoksundo Lake, Nepal’s second largest lake in the middle part of the park lies at 3660 m in the upper reaches of Suligad.
+There is Phoksundo Lake, Nepal’s second-largest lake in the middle part of the park lies at 3660 m in the upper reaches of Suligad.
 There are Shey Gumba (Monastery) and other Buddhist monasteries also.
-These monasteries are taken as the centre of religious education, cultural conduct and discipline for Tibetan Buddhist followers.
+These monasteries are taken as the center of religious education, cultural conduct, and discipline for Tibetan Buddhist followers.